rtCamp/snapwp/docs/getting-started.md

            <p> Example environment variables from SnapWP Helper plugin screen.
 (Click for full screen)</p>
          </a>

-        2. Uncomment and update the `NEXT_PUBLIC_URL` variable to match the URL of your frontend app, and adjust any other [environemnt variables as needed](./usage.md#example-env-file).
+        2. Uncomment and update the `NEXT_PUBLIC_URL` variable to match the URL of your frontend app, and adjust any other [environment variables as needed](./usage.md#example-env-file).
         3. Save the file and close the editor.

     3. Return to the terminal and press `Enter` to continue the setup process.